yuseferi/zax/README.md

 ##### example:
-you want to generate a tracer on entry point of your system and want to keep it until the process finished.
+Let's say you want to generate a tracer at the entry point of your system and keep it until the process finishes:

 ```Go
 func main() {